 Steve is founder of The Lab, a not-for-profit place to experiment and be experimented on in service of enlivening human beings.
 He also runs a number of experimental open workshops and events, all focussed on nurturing human creativity.
 You can read more about these here.

 He has held roles as visiting faculty on a number of MSc programmes at Ashridge Business School, the Metanoia Institute and Roffey Park.
 He holds an MSc with distinction from the Ashridge Masters in Organisational Change (AMOC) programme where he wrote his dissertation on human spontaneity.

-I am also a self-taught (outsider) artist who has exhibited alongside the likes of David Shrigley and Pablo Picasso in experimental exhibitions such as the wonderful “Finding Lines”.
-You can see more of my art here.
+He is an artist who has exhibited alongside the likes of David Shrigley and Pablo Picasso and has sold a whopping 10-20 T-shirts of his art.
+You can see his portfolio here.

-PS: The duck in the logo was drawn by my daughter, Maya when she was 6 and accepted the role as Chief of Imagination for CSS and my personal creativity mentor.
+PS: The duck in the CSS logo was drawn by Steve’s daughter, Maya when she was 6 and accepted the role as Chief of Imagination for CSS and my personal creativity mentor.